Isabel-S/cs198-sl-helper/README.md

 * button that displays a whiteboard

 I had made the HTML/CSS of the LAIR helper, including a working code text editor that used CodeJar, but didn't have enough time to fully implement the JS so I took it out.
 I left the HTML/CSS and JS for the code text editor in my project if you guys want to see it, but I just commented it out.

-Thank you guys for this course!!
-I learned a lot :D